x-ian/best-lmic.org/README.md

 ---
 layout: home
-title: The Journal of Biomedical Engineering Systems and Technologies for Low- and Middle-Income Countries
+title: BEST-LMIC The Journal of Biomedical Engineering Systems and Technologies for Low- and Middle-Income Countries
 permalink: /
 ---